 LeadAbroad has worked with students from over 75 universities and we have learned that each school has slightly different processes.
 Ultimately, it is the responsibility of the student to identify how the credits will transfer back to their school.
-If your school has credit equivalency search function, students can start there, but then we also encourage them to talk to their advisors.
-At some of our larger schools, we have Campus Captains, who can help answer questions on how to navigate this process.
+If your school has a credit equivalency search function, students can start there, but then we also encourage them to talk to their advisors.

 What does my student need to complete prior to departure?
 Where can I access this information?

-Each student has a custom portal that has all forms and waivers required for the program.
-These forms include a program waiver, health, flight and roommate form.
+Each student has a custom portal that contains all pre-departure forms required for the program.
+These forms include a program participation agreement, health, flight, passport and roommate form.
 We also have some additional forms that are very simple and designed to make sure that students stay on track with the pre-departure process.
 Students can access their portal from the homepage of our website by selecting Log In.

 Can I visit my student while they are abroad?

-Can I send my student packages while they are abroad?
+Can I send my student mail or packages while they are abroad?

-We do not recommend sending care packages or valuable items (such as cell-phones) abroad.
+Generally, we do not recommend sending mail or packages with valuable items (such as cell phones) abroad.
 In the past, we have seen packages get stuck in immigration for weeks and subject to large fees and/or taxes.

 What costs should I budget for while abroad?

-The largest costs outside of program fees and tuition are flights and meals.
-LeadAbroad provides a general budget sheet for a student which can be found on your accepted student page.
+The main costs are program fees, tuition, flights and meals.
+There are other smaller costs and LeadAbroad will provide a general budget sheet for a student which can be found on your accepted student page.

 What’s included and excluded from the fees?